 For starters, the Vermont Country Store began as a mail order catalog, not as a general store.
 And the physical structure was originally an inn that founders Vrest and Mildred Orton restored as a replica of his father’s country store in North Calais.

-Vrest Orton had a long career as a writer, publisher and editor before founding the Vermont Country Store.
-About his career change he wrote, “I have done all I could to influence men's minds and nothing much came of it.
+Vrest Orton had a long career as a writer, publisher and editor before founding his country store.
+About his career change he wrote, “I have done all I could to influence men’s minds and nothing much came of it.
 Now I have decided to influence their stomachs.”

 Here are nine other things you may not know about the Vermont Country Store and its founders:

-- Mildred’s Christmas card list formed the basis for their first mail-order catalog in 1945, as soon as the war ended.
+5. Mildred’s Christmas card list formed the basis for their first mail-order catalog in 1945, as soon as the war ended.
 They printed it on newsprint on the printing press in the garage and mailed it to about a thousand people.
 It had 12 pages and advertised 36 items.
 Mildred and Vrest wrapped products in brown paper and tied them with twine.
-Today 50 million Vermont Country Store catalogs go out a year.
+Today 50 million store catalogs go out a year.

-- The Ortons were also friends with horror writer H.P.
+6. The Ortons were also friends with horror writer H.P.
 Lovecraft.
 Lovecraft came to visit the Ortons at their primitive farm near Brattleboro.
 Though a city boy who’d lived in Providence and New York, Lovecraft loved the experience.
 He learned to build a fire and round up cows.
-During his visit, the Brattleboro Reformer reported A Weird Writer Is In Our Midst
+During his visit, the Brattleboro Reformer reported A Weird Writer Is In Our Midst.